Chrissblock99/ChatFilter/README.md

 - config file for banned words listing words for each that include the banned word but shouldnt be filtered

 WARNING:
-I have not been working on this since a long time and it has a few minor problems (like filtering every message that starts with "it ").
+I have not been working on this since a long time and it has a few major problems (like filtering every message that starts with "it ").
-The config file doesnt work inteirly and i havent debugged in ages.
+Not every part of the config file works and i havent debugged in ages.
+Parts of it are also over engineered.